MosheStauber/WixAssignment/README.md

 To run the server, you can import the project into netbeans and just press run.
 Then go the localhost:9000 in your web browser and see from there.

-Another option is to open run the jar file from the dist folder in the project and go to localhost:9000 in your web browser.